Brokeback Mountain: Plot

-In Wyoming in 1963, cowboys Ennis Del Mar and Jack Twist are hired by rancher Joe Aguirre to herd his sheep through the summer on grazing pastures on Brokeback Mountain.
-After a night of heavy drinking, Jack makes a pass at Ennis.
-While initially reluctant, Ennis becomes receptive, and he and Jack have sex in their tent.
-Despite Ennis telling Jack that it was a one-time incident, they develop a sexual and emotional relationship.
-Near the end of their work contract, Ennis and Jack have a brawl that leaves both of them bloodied.
-Before parting ways, Ennis offhandedly laments that he left one of his shirts on the mountain.
+In Wyoming in 1963, Ennis Del Mar and Jack Twist are hired by the rancher Joe Aguirre to herd his sheep during the summer on Brokeback Mountain.
+Ennis and Jack gradually become close friends, and then have a sexual encounter after a night of drinking.
+At first they agree it was a one-time event, but they soon develop a long-term sexual and romantic relationship.
+At one point, Aguirre secretly observes them having an intimate moment.
+When their contract is cut short in August, Ennis and Jack have a brawl before parting ways.

-Ennis marries his longtime fiancée Alma Beers and they have two daughters: Alma Jr. and Jenny.
-Jack returns the next summer seeking work, but Aguirre, who observed Jack and Ennis engaging in homosexual activity on the mountain, tells him he has no work for guys who "stem the rose".
-Jack moves to Texas, where he meets rodeo rider Lureen Newsome, the daughter of a wealthy agricultural machinery manufacturer; they marry and have a son.

-After four years apart, Jack visits Ennis.
-Upon meeting, they kiss passionately, which a stunned Alma inadvertently sees.
-At a motel room, Jack wants them to create a life together, but Ennis refuses to abandon his family and is haunted by a childhood memory of his father showing him the body of a man who was tortured and killed for suspected homosexuality.
+Ennis marries his longtime fiancée Alma Beers and they have two daughters.
+When Jack seeks work the following summer, Aguirre refuses him based on his relationship with Ennis.
+Jack then moves to Texas and meets the rodeo rider Lureen Newsome, the daughter of a wealthy businessman.
+They marry and have a son.
+After four years apart, Jack visits Ennis and they kiss, unaware that a stunned Alma is watching.
+Jack says he wants to create a life with Ennis, but Ennis refuses to abandon his family.
+Ennis is also haunted by a childhood memory of his father showing him the body of a man who was tortured and killed for suspected homosexuality.

-Ennis and Jack meet infrequently for private fishing trips while their respective marriages deteriorate.
+Ennis and Jack meet occasionally for trysts while their respective marriages deteriorate.
 Lureen abandons the rodeo and goes into business with her father, with Jack working in sales.
-Lureen's father has a strong dislike for Jack and openly disrespects and belittles him.
-Alma and Ennis divorce in 1975.
-Upon hearing about it, Jack drives to Wyoming and tells Ennis that they should live together, but Ennis refuses to move away from his children.
+Lureen's father dislikes Jack and belittles him in front of his family.
+After Ennis and Alma divorce in 1975, Jack drives to Wyoming and tells Ennis that they should live together, but Ennis refuses to move away from his children.
+Upset, Jack seeks solace with male prostitutes in Mexico.